 This is perhaps the most important thing to do when caring for your off-season pool.
 Even better, you can do this at the start of the off-season, so you don’t have to worry about it the rest of the time.

 However, don’t rely exclusively on algaecide and ignore your pool.
-It’s still good to take a look at your pool every week or two to be sure it’s still clean.
+It’s still good to look at your pool every week or two to be sure it’s still clean.
 If you spot any algae growth in your pool, add more algaecide and clean your pool as soon as possible to prevent stains and damage.

 Chlorine serves the same role here.